 The Internet has doubtless changed all our lives but it has significantly changed our language too.
-We are often asked by clients what different words and abbreviations mean so we thought it a good idea to list some of the most common:
+We have often been asked what different words and abbreviations mean, so we thought it a good idea to list some of the most common:

 ISP – Internet Service Provider Such as BT, Demon, AOL – ie. the company providing your dial-up to the Internet

 ADSL – Asymmetric Digital Subscriber Line: a technology that let you transmit data over phone lines faster in one direction than in the other (by as much as 7 million bps)

 Intranet – a private version of the Internet that allows people within an organisation to exchange information using Internet tools such as browsers.